skrytt/baselisk-rs/README.md

 To build: `cargo build --release`

-Make sure your MIDI and audio devices are connected and powered on.
+Make sure your MIDI and audio devices are connected and powered on, and that the JACK audio server is running.
 Then:

 `cargo run --release`

-You will be shown a list of audio devices.
-Enter the ID of your chosen output device, then press Return.

-PortAudio will be initialized and audio callbacks will begin.
-You will be shown a list of MIDI devices and IDs for convenience, but none will be selected until you specify one (see the `midi input` command below).

 This application uses [Rustyline](https://github.com/kkawakam/rustyline) to provide readline-like tab completion of commands.